benradstone/wandisco-documentation/docs/quickstarts/preparation/vm_prep.md

 ---
 id: vm_prep
-title: Preparing a Virtual Machine for a Fusion installation
+title: Preparing a Virtual Machine for a LiveData Plane installation
 sidebar_label: VM Preparation
 ---

-This quickstart helps you prepare an Linux Virtual Machine (VM) suitable for a Fusion installation using docker.
+This quickstart helps you prepare an Linux Virtual Machine (VM) suitable for a LiveData Plane installation using docker.
 It walks you through:

 * Installation of services.
 * Verification of available storage for docker images.